hpc/charliecloud/doc/tutorial.rst

 with the rest of the tutorial to understand what is happening and how to use Charliecloud for your own applications.

+The preferred workflow uses our internal SquashFS mounting code.
+Your sysadmin should be able to tell you if this is linked in.

 ::

   $ cd /usr/local/share/doc/charliecloud/examples/hello